vpol/gcloud-pubsub-emulator/README.md

 ```

-2. add it to your docker compose
+Add it to your docker compose

 ```
   gpubsub: